suryanshagarwal599/HTTP-Client-Server/README.md

 I've targeted only GET and PUT requests in client, So this program can able to GET a html response or PUT a html content to or from the server respectively.

 This HTTP server is multi-threaded so it will process many clients request simultaneously.

-(Not tested yet!
-But i beleive so.)
+Client can communicate with server as well as send a request for a file which server would server to by sending the required file to client.

 ## Contents